School Improvement Teams

 In addition, an ad hoc district Review Committee meets periodically to assess and adjust the site-based planning process, including a biennial review of the District Plan on behalf of the Board of Education.
 This district Review Committee includes representatives from DPAC, employee associations, students and administrators.
 It guides the site-based planning process and serves as a resource to the School Improvement Teams as we ensure stakeholder input into district goals, priorities and programs.
 Parents and community members are encouraged to participate in their School Improvement Team; anyone interested should contact their school principal.

-If you have any questions about Rush-Henrietta’s site-based planning process or the District Plan, or would like to serve on the district Review Committee, contact Dr. Patrick McCue, Assistant Superintendent for Human Resources and Strategic Initiatives, at 359-5044 or email@example.com.
+If you have any questions about Rush-Henrietta’s site-based planning process or the District Plan, or would like to serve on the district Review Committee, contact Dr. Patrick McCue, Assistant Superintendent for Human Resources and School Accountability, at 359-5044 or email@example.com.

 A link to the most recent District Plan can be found below.